wp-plugins/events-maker/readme.txt

 6. screenshot-4.png

 == Changelog ==

+= 1.4.1 =
+* Fix: View Calendar button not displayed in admin
+* Fix: iCal feed date not converting properly to GMT
+* Tweak: iCal feed extended with location, organizer and categories data

 = 1.4.0 =
 * New: iCal support for Google Calendar, iCalendar, Outlook, ThunderBird and others